What Is a Delivery Bond for Immigration and How Does It Work?

 U.S. Citizenship and Immigration Services letter on an American flag

-One key duty of the individual posting the bond is to guarantee the immigrant in custody shows up for all court appearances.
+One key duty of the individual posting the bond is to guarantee the immigrant in custody goes to every court hearing.
 Failing to fulfill this obligation can result in the forfeiture of the bond amount.

-They are also involved in overseeing and ensuring that the detainee strictly adheres to all release conditions.
+They also help watch over the detainee.
+They must make sure the detainee follows all release rules.
 This includes closely monitoring activities such as:

 • staying within designated areas